-1st Vincent Study Program of Electrical Engineering President University Bekasi 17530, Indonesia vincentsudiono@outlook.com 2nd Antonius Suhartomo Study Program of Electrical Engineering President University Bekasi 17530, Indonesia asuharto@president.ac.id 3rd Joni Welman Simatupang Study Program of Electrical Engineering President University Bekasi 17530, Indonesia joniwsmtp@president.ac.id
+Vincent Study Program of Electrical Engineering Study Program of Electrical Engineering Study Program of Electrical Engineering President University Bekasi 17530, Indonesia vincentsudiono@outlook.com

+Antonius Suhartomo President University Bekasi 17530, Indonesia asuharto@president.ac.id

+Joni Welman Simatupang President University Bekasi 17530, Indonesia joniwsmtp@president.ac.id

-4th Mia Galina Study Program of Electrical Engineering President University Bekasi 17530, Indonesia miagalina@president.ac.id
+Mia Galina Study Program of Electrical Engineering President University Bekasi 17530, Indonesia miagalina@president.ac.id

-Abstract-FFT, as the key concept in the OFDM system, produces a high PAPR value.
-Several techniques can be implemented to reduce it, such as the Palm Date Leaf clipping and the Partial Transmit Sequence.
+Abstract-The usage of FFT that has become the key concept in OFDM system produces a high PAPR value.
+In order reduce it, there are several techniques that can be implemented, such as the Palm Date Leaf clipping, and the Partial Transmit Sequence.
 Previous researchers have evaluated each technique individually.
-This paper proposes to evaluate the PAPR value as the effect of combining the Partial Transmit Sequence (PTS) with the Palm Date Leaf (PDL) clipping technique.
-The evaluation is done with several modulation techniques, such as QPSK, 8-PSK, 16-PSK, 8-QAM, and 16-QAM.
-Since low PAPR performance is not advantageous if the signal's BER value worsens, thus the evaluation also considers the BER performance.
-In this case, the Authors focus on the BER performance over the AWGN channel.
-The result shows that in all of the scenarios, the PTS technique could improve the signal's BER and PAPR performance for low CR values such as 5 dB and 7 dB.
-Additionally, for higher CR values such as 10 dB and 20 dB, the BER performance is similar to the normal OFDM signal.
+In this research, the Authors evaluate the PAPR value as the effect of adding Partial Transmit Sequence to the Palm Date Leaf clipping technique.
+The evaluation is done with several modulation technique, such as QPSK, 8-PSK, 16-PSK, 8-QAM, and 16 QAM.
+Since low PAPR performance is not advantageous if the signal's BER value is worsen, thus the evaluation also considers the BER performance of the signal.
+In this case, the Author focuses on the BER performance over AWGN channel.
+The result shows that in all of the scenarios, PTS technique could improve the signal's BER and PAPR performance for a low CR value such as 5 dB and 7 dB.
+Additionally, for the higher CR value such as 10 dB and 20 dB, the signal's BER performance is similar with the normal OFDM signal.
 Even so, it provides a consistent PAPR reduction of approximately 3 dB.
-Do note that the PAPR is evaluated at CCDF of 10-3.
-This way, the PTS technique always provides an improvement in signal BER performance.
-As for the PAPR performance, the PTS technique can improve all cases except for 8-QAM and 16-QAM signals with clipping technique at low clipping ratio such as 5 dB.
-However, the PTS technique still requires Side Information (SI), and it has high computational complexity.
+Do note that the PAPR is evaluated as per CCDF of 1113.
+This way, PTS technique always provide improvement in BER performance of the signal.
+As for the PAPR performance, PTS technique is able to improve all cases except for 8-QAM and 16-QAM signal with clipping technique at low clipping ratio such as 5 dB.
+Regardless of the benefits, PTS technique still require Side Information, and has high computational complexity.